+This article is part of ParkerWhite’s weekly series, “Health and Wellness This Week,” a roundup of the latest marketing news and what it means for your healthcare marketing strategy.
 This week, we look at the incredible amount of money being invested in digital health.
 Everyone is doing it!
 From longtime players, like Medtronic, to hot new startups taking advantage of the changing healthcare economy, digital provides a myriad of opportunities for innovation, including cost saving, improving the patient experience, and engaging new market segments.

 This week in health and wellness:

 - Digital health startups attracting lots of funding

 - Telehealth startup raises $50 million

 “We’ve heard from our customers that they don’t like having to carry a separate display device and they feel self-conscious when they use it in public, so we want to address that,” Medtronic Global Program Marketing Manager SamanthaKatz said at the Health 2.0 conference in Santa Clara.
 “Introducing Guardian mobile, Medtronic’s first CGM system enabled by Bluetooth LE that communicates directly with the user’s smartphone.”
 The new system is not FDA cleared but a clinical trial will start this fall.
 The app will help provide patients with a “holistic” view of their health, aggregating glucose data with other health data to give a more complete view of events that affect diabetes.
 The current race to an app connected CGM includes Dexcom, which filed a patent in January, and Senseonics, which recently raised $20M.

 - Pay attention to consumer needs and how product design affects form and function à people do care about aesthetics

 - It’s also important to look at how a device fits into people’s lifestyles and habits

 - Integrations with smartphones make sense because of the ubiquity of smartphones and also because people are almost never without them